PNNL-Comp-Mass-Spec/Formultitude/Readme.md

 ## Acknowledgments

-Formularity was developed by Andrey Liyu and Nikola Tolić at Pacific Northwest National Laboratory (PNNL)
+Formultitude was developed by Andrey Liyu and Nikola Tolić at Pacific Northwest National Laboratory (PNNL)

 The CIA algorithm was developed by Elizabeth Kujawinski and Krista Longnecker at the Woods Hole Oceanographic Institution (WHOI)

-All publications that utilize this software should provide appropriate acknowledgment to PNNL and Formularity's GitHub website
+All publications that utilize this software should provide appropriate acknowledgment to PNNL and Formultitude's GitHub website

 ## Disclaimer